MGenschow/Thesis/README.md

 In generator training, the StyleGAN2-Ada model, fine-tuned on the curated Zalando dataset, produces high-fidelity dress images that closely resemble real-world samples.
-Quantitative metrics—such as FID, IS, and LPIPS—validate the quality and diversity of the generated images, while visual samples further underscore the model’s ability to capture nuanced fashion details.
+Quantitative metrics—such as FID, IS, and LPIPS—validate the quality and diversity of the generated images, while visual samples further underscore the model's ability to capture nuanced fashion details.

 Inversion experiments reveal that the selected methods, including the encoder-based e4e and hybrid approaches like PTI,